 - get some exposure to sunshine each day or take a vitamin D supplement (vitamin D levels can be measured if your doctor think you are at risk of deficiency);

 - avoid smoking;

-- avoid drinking alcohol or caffeine excessively; and
+- avoid drinking alcohol excessively; and

 - ask their doctor about their bone health as they get older.

 - 1. Osteoporosis Australia.
 What you need to know about osteoporosis, 3rd edition 2014. http://www.osteoporosis.org.au/sites/default/files/files/oa_medical_brochure_3rd_ed_Dec14.pdf (accessed Apr 2016).